 I am a non-local applicant.
 What are the entry arrangements for me to take up my study in Hong Kong?

 The Hong Kong Immigration Department requires all full-time non-local students (from overseas or the Chinese Mainland) to obtain a student visa in order to study in Hong Kong.
 Applications should normally be made at least two months in advance.
-(Part-time non-local students should possess appropriate and valid visa to prove their eligibility to stay and study in Hong Kong.)

 For applicants from the Chinese Mainland, the student visa applications should be submitted through the University.
 Applicants will be informed of the details once they are given the admission offer.

 For applicants from overseas, they should make their own enquiries about the student visa requirements from a Chinese Embassy in their local Government, or by writing directly to: The Immigration Department, 7 Gloucester Road, Wanchai, Hong Kong.
 Students who have encountered difficulties in nominating a local visa sponsor may approach the Graduate School for assistance.

 Is the tuition fee paid in a lump sum or by installments?

 Tuition fee is paid by 2 installments for full-time programme.
 The first installment will be paid according to the deadline stated in the offer letter.
 The second one will be in December.